snapshot-labs/snapshot-sidekick/README.md

 # Snapshot/Sidekick

-Sidekick is the service serving all proposals' votes CSV report
+Sidekick is the service serving all proposals' votes CSV report, as well as opengraph image.

 <hr>

-This service is exposing an API endpoint expecting a closed proposal ID, and will return a CSV file with all the given proposal's votes.
+This service is exposing:

+- an API endpoint expecting a closed proposal ID, and will return a CSV file with all the given proposal's votes.
-NOTE: CSV files are generated only once, then cached, making this service a cache middleware for snapshot-hub, for proposals' votes.
+- an API endpoint to fetch [OpenGraph](https://ogp.me/) image for proposal and space

 ## Project Setup